 This limited edition anatomical heart day collar is beautiful and elegant.
-Made from sterling silver heavily plated in rose gold, with a rose gold filled chain, this beauty is built to last.
+Made from sterling silver heavily plated in your choice of gold or rose gold, with a rose gold filled chain, this beauty is built to last.

 - 21 x 10.2mm hollow back anatomical heart charm is lightweight.

 - .925 Sterling Silver heavily plated in your choice of 18K gold or 18K rose gold